salt-lick/iota-nelson-node/README.md

 The iota.ini contains three swarm nodes, this nodes will add you back automatically.

-If you have other trusted nodes (e.g. you connected through [slack](https://iotatangle.slack.com) or other trusted sources) be sure to adapt your iota/iota.ini and nelson/config.ini accordingly.
+If you have other trusted nodes (e.g. you connected through [slack](https://iotatangle.slack.com) or other trusted sources) be sure to adapt your `iota/iota.ini` and `nelson/config.ini` accordingly.
 **Be aware that the ideal and maximum number of nodes so far is 7, no more, no less.**

 e.g. Your node is connected to **4** trusted IRI/IOTA nodes.
-The **NEIGHBORS** option in volumes/iota/iota.ini will look something like this:
+The `NEIGHBORS` option in `./volumes/iota/iota.ini` will look something like this:
 ```
 NEIGHBORS =  udp://host1:41041 tcp://host2:15600 udp://host3:14600 tcp://host4:15600
 ```

-Then be sure to adapt the **outgoingMax** option in volumes/nelson/config.ini to **3** to get a maximum of **7** nodes
+Then be sure to adapt the `outgoingMax` option in `./volumes/nelson/config.ini` to **3** to get a maximum of **7** nodes
 ```
 outgoingMax = 3
 ```

-As soon as the IRI/IOTA node is fully syncrhonized, please remove the swarm nodes (udp://88.99.249.250:41041 udp://94.156.128.15:14600 udp://185.181.8.149:14600) from your iota/iota.ini and without stopping your node with curl:
+As soon as the IRI/IOTA node is fully syncrhonized, please remove the swarm nodes `udp://88.99.249.250:41041 udp://94.156.128.15:14600 udp://185.181.8.149:14600` from your `./volumes/iota/iota.ini` and without stopping your node with curl:
 ```
 curl http://DockerHostIP:14265 \
   -X POST \